code-lab-org/sos/README.md

 3. In your web browser, navigate to http://localhost:7000

-4. Finally, click on `visualization.html`.
-You should see
+4. Finally, click on `cesium_visualization.html`.
+You should see a Cesium visualization web application running on local host.

 <!-- ### Docker (Development)